Password Boss Review 2024: An Underdog Password Management Solution

 Details View Plan View Plan View Plan

-Password Boss offers a generous 30-day free trial period, so you can get a feel for the platform.
+Password Boss offers a generous 30-day free trial period so you can get a feel for the platform.
 That’s good since you have to commit for at least a year with Password Boss.

 Password Boss covers all the basic password manager features, such as password generators, sharing, and autofill.
-It’s also got some nice extras, like secure notes and a digital legacy feature.
+It’s also got some nice extras, like Secure Notes and a digital legacy feature.
 Let’s dive deeper into each.

 Password sharing

-The first main function of a password manager is to secure your login info and share it with others.
-Password Boss makes sharing passwords, secure notes, and personal information super simple.
-Just select Share Center from the sidebar and click the Share Item button.
-You can select multiple items to share at once, which makes the process much quicker.
-However, note that permissions apply to a whole batch, so if you want more granular control, you’ll need to share one item at a time.
+In the desktop app, just select Share Center from the sidebar and click the Share Item button.
+We selected multiple items to share at once, which made the process much quicker.
+However, note that permissions apply to a whole batch, so for more granular control, we had to share one item at a time.

 Sharing passwords and other items across your own devices is also easy.
 All you have to do is grab the Password Boss app for your device and sign into your account.
 There are apps for Windows, Mac, iOS, Android, and most major browsers.